 If you are concerned about the visibility of incomplete (or inaccurate) item information: instruct your data entry team to create items as though they are "breaking news":

 - Enter only what you know about an item, do not guess: "A week in Hawaii!
 Donated by Ann and Mark Miller, FMV = Priceless.
 Complete details and pictures coming soon."

 - Embellish the item record and description as details are provided.

 The only legitimate fundraising reason to configure a preview-only period for an Online Auction is when you are selling coveted (and limited) fixed-price items (such as sign-up parties or limited edition artwork) and need a strict start time to ensure fair access to everyone in your community.

 But - if you decide that it is necessary to limit access to your catalog, rest assured that controls are available to allow you to:

-- to restrict display to items within a particular bidding method (gala or online/mobile)
+- Restrict display to items within a particular bidding method (gala or online/mobile)

-- to allow a preview period for your online auction
+- Establish a preview period for your online auction